-Workshop: On Week 13 (November 14), students will trade papers and offer suggestions for improvement to the others.
+Workshop: On Week 13 (November 18), students will trade papers and offer suggestions for improvement to the others.

-Presentation: Each student will give a 7-9 minute presentation on Week 15 (November 28) and Week 16 (December 5) if necessary.
+Presentation: Each student will give a 7-9 minute presentation on Week 14 (November 25) and Week 15 (December 2) if necessary.
 The presentation will be a summary of your research finding tailored to the class's interests and needs; power point is allowed, but not required.
 All students will critique one or two presentations.

 Research Librarian: Contact Information

-Yufen Diana Wu

-Business Librarian

-Librarian Coordinator for International Students and Programs
+Ann Agee

+Librarian, School of Information

+and Department of Accounting & Finance

 Dr. Martin Luther King, Jr. Library

 San Jose State University

-Email: Diana.wu@sjsu.edu

-Voice: 408-808-2087

-Website: http://www.sjsu.edu/~dwu
+(408) 808-2033

+ann.agee@sjsu.edu